givemepower8/Phaser3Practices/docs/COC.md

 ### Goblins

+1 housing space, attack speed 1s, move speed: 32, range: 0.4 tile

+Prefer resource building.

 Goblins and wall breakers are great for farming, a.k.a., goblin knife.
 The drawback of goblin knife is that it drops trophies fast.

-1 housing space, attack speed 1s, move speed: 32, range: 0.4 tile

-Prefer resource building.
+It's not intended for war.

 Strength: Fastest unit which deals twice damage to resource building and town hall.

 Weakness: low HP, vulnerable to splash damage and spells.

 ### Wall breaker

+Unlocked at Unlocked at TH 4.

 2 housing space, attack speed 1s, move speed: 24, range: 1 tile